thegetty/quire-docs/content/community/interviews.md

 I am currently working on the Leopoldo Méndez catalogue raisonné project.
 I am helping extract and transform over 800+ entries to publish on Quire.
 Really exciting to work on this project and push the tool to its limits.

-**What’s something you wish you knew about Quire in advance of using it?**
+**What’s something you wish you knew about Quire before using it?**

 I wish I had understood earlier how much good, well-formatted structured data pays off when starting a Quire project.
 This is less about Quire itself and more about defining our approach and outlining our thought process in advance.